-Going back to the 'Main Results' page shows that with faster growth in grant funding, but higher growth in demand for public health services and bigger increases in wages, revenues from modelled income sources will grow significantly more slowly than service spending requirements.
+Going back to the 'Main Results' page shows that with faster growth in grant funding, but higher growth in demand for adult social care and public health services, revenues from modelled income sources will grow more slowly than service spending requirements.
 Remember this is illustrative only and is not an IFS, CIPFA or DCN projection of the funding outlook for Stockton-on-Tees.
 Download the chart image and data and then save this scenario on the 'Compare Scenarios' page as 'Scenario C' in the gold slot.